 Proper towing or lifting equipment is required to prevent damage to your vehicle.
 Use of safety chains is recommended.
 Attach towing device to main structural members of the vehicle - not to bumpers or associated brackets.
-State and local laws applying to vehicles under tow must be observed.
+State and local laws, applying to vehicles under tow, must be observed.

-TOWING METHOD NOTE: The transmission & transfer case must be in "N" Neutral under any towing configuration.
-Model Flat Towing (all four wheels on the ground) Front Wheels Raised, Rear Wheels Rear Wheels Raised, Front Wheels on the Ground 2 Wheel Drive Rear driveshaft removed All four wheels suspended off the ground Speed < 30 mph (48 km/h) & distance < 15 miles (24 km) Speed < 30 mph (48 km/h) & distance < 15 miles (24 km) 4 Wheel Drive Yes All four wheels suspended off the ground Not Recommended Not Recommended
+TOWING METHODS NOTE: When towing a 4x4 model, the transfer case must be in NEUTRAL and the transmission must be in PARK.
+Model Flat Towing (all four wheels ON the ground) Flatbed Towing (Recommended Method) Front Wheels Raised, Rear Wheels on the Ground Rear Wheels Raised, Front Wheels on the Ground 2 Wheel Drive Rear driveshaft must be removed All four wheels sus- pended OFF the ground Speed less then 30 mph (48 km/h) and distance less than 15 miles (24 km) Speed less then 30 mph (48 km/h) and distance less than 15 miles (24 km) 4 Wheel Drive Transfer case must be in Neutral and trans- mission must be in PARK NOT Permitted NOT Permitted